|It is fascinating to ponder the order of Creation. On the

 In other words,

 conclusion has led to the further conclusion that animals have no part

-of Heaven, as if God hasn't the power to restore them even if, indeed, Aristotle was right.
+of Heaven, as if God hasn't the power to restore them even if, indeed,

-kid: the calf and the lion, and the sheep shall abide together, and
+the kid: the calf and the lion, and the sheep shall abide together, and

 a little child shall lead them.
 The calf and the bear shall feed: their

 Listen to how it